 When applied to the scalp, for example as part of henna hair dye or as a shampoo and conditioner, it can help to calm inflammation.
 It is also an anti-seborrheic, which means it can alleviate dandruff – all while increasing the hair’s natural shine.

 Fast forward around 500 years through history and we see henna being used as a hair dye.
-In the 19th Century, women were inspired by pre-Raphaelite artists, and would mix henna powder to create their own natural shades of red.
+In the 19th Century, Western women were inspired by pre-Raphaelite artists, and would mix henna powder to create their own natural shades of red.

 Henna also has historical roots in Muslim traditions, where it has been used by men to dye beards.
 According to tradition, in Islam, it is permissible to dye the beard as a way of differentiating men from other faiths such as Christianity or Judaism.
 Many Muslim men choose shades of brown or red to achieve this distinction and cover greys, though the colour black (achieved with henna and indigo powder) is forbidden.